civican/legisinfo/44-1/bills/C-29/bill_text.md

 ### Section 11

-At least two thirds of the directors must be Indigenous persons.
+  ****(1)**** At least two thirds of the directors must be Indigenous persons.

+  **(2)** At least two of the directors must be residents of Yukon, the Northwest Territories or Nunavut.

 ### Section 12

-Beginning on the fifth anniversary of the day on which the Council is incorporated, the Council's board of directors must, to the extent possible, include representation from
+  ****(1)**** The Council's board of directors must, to the extent possible, include representation from

     First Nations, Inuit and the Métis;

+    Indigenous elders;

+    Indigenous survivors of the discriminatory and assimilationist policies of the Government of Canada and their descendants;

     other peoples in Canada;

-Indigenous organizations, as defined in section 2 of the `Department of Indigenous Services Act`;
+    Indigenous organizations, as defined in section 2 of the `Department of Indigenous Services Act`, **to reflect the diversity of arrangements that govern relationships between Indigenous communities and the Government of Canada**;

-youth, women, men and gender-diverse persons; and
+    youth, women, men and gender-diverse persons;

-various regions of Canada, including urban, rural and remote regions.
+    various regions of Canada, including urban, rural and remote regions;

+    Indigenous persons whose first or second language is French; and

+    survivors of Canadian residential schools or their descendants.

+  **(2)** The composition of the board of directors must also, to the extent possible, ensure and equitably reflect gender diversity.

 ### Section 13

-Each director must have knowledge and experience with respect to matters related to Indigenous peoples and other matters related to the Council's purpose.
+  ****(1)**** Each director must have knowledge and experience with respect to matters related to Indigenous peoples and other matters related to the Council's purpose.

+  **(2)** To ensure that Indigenous views are heard in relation to the advancement of reconciliation with Indigenous peoples, the Council must consult with a variety of persons with relevant knowledge, expertise or experience, including elders, survivors of the discriminatory and assimilationist policies of the Government of Canada and Indigenous law practitioners.

 ### Section 14